 Ricardo is a popular auction-based website.
 You have two choices for sale.
 Either use auctions where you set a base price, and people can bid higher on it.
 Or you set a final price, and people do not have any choice.
-You can also set an auction with an instant buyout price if you want.
+You can also set an auction with an instant buyout price.

 The best thing about Ricardo is that the platform is excellent for selling items.
 Now, people can pay directly by credit card, and they receive the money at the end of the month.
 With this, you do not have to share your bank account for people to pay.
 And you will directly receive the buyer’s address if you deliver the goods to him.
 It is very straightforward to sell at Ricardo.

-Unfortunately, this is a commercial offer, so you will have to pay some fees when you sell.
+Unfortunately, this is a commercial offer, so you must pay some fees when you sell.
 The basic price is 9% of the final value when you sell.
 You do not have to pay anything if you do not sell your item.
 It is a great thing.
-However, 9% can be a lot of money if you sell a lot of stuff!
+However, 9% can be a lot of money if you sell a lot!

 There are also many options you can use to promote your offers.
-There are options from 2 CHF to 40 CHF to ensure that more people see your offer.
+There are options from 2 CHF to 40 CHF to ensure more people see your offer.
 I have never used any of them.
 I think it is too expensive.
 If you sell costly things, you may want to consider it.
 But generally, I have found that enough people find my listings.

 If you are not ready to pay some fees, you should avoid Ricardo.
 You can set several options for paying and sending or letting the buyer pick the item.
 Generally, it works much better if you offer to send the item by mail.
 But for very large items, you can sometimes require the buyer to come to take them.

 One tip I have for Ricardo is to translate your auction into German and French.
 Most Ricardo users are from the German part of Switzerland.
 You will have a much larger audience and a better chance to sell by publishing in both languages!